Skip to content

 • 100: No timeliness anomalies detected

-• 40-60: Multiple anomalies with diminishing penalties
+• 40–60: Multiple anomalies indicating recurring timeliness issues

 • None/Null: No checks of this type configured (unmeasured)